-ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of tumor.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with a germ cell tumor.
 Use the menu to see other pages.

 To take advantage of these newer treatments, children with a germ cell tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 The common types of treatments used for a germ cell tumor are described below.
 Your child's care plan also includes treatment for symptoms and side effects, an important part of cancer care.